Post

 Understanding Section 508 Requirements

-Section 508 Requirements
+Understanding Section 508 requirements

 Section 508 of the Rehabilitation Act (29 U.S.C.
 794d) mandates that all EIT or ICT developed, procured, maintained, or used by the federal government be accessible to people with disabilities.
 It is the technical requirements and criteria used for measuring conformance within this law.
 This law ensures that users with disabilities have the same access to information and data as normal users.
 Complying with Section 508 is necessary for businesses to ensure their hardware products’ accessibility.
-Here are some key requirements to consider when testing hardware accessibility:

 Keyboard Interface: